davidjpfeiffer/game-engine/README.md

 ### Create Your Own Algorithm

 Tic Tac Toe is an easy game, so the algorithms aren't hard to write.
 If you would like to create your own for fun, create a c++ class that inherits from the abstract base class <code>Player</code>.
 You must implement the <code>getMove()</code> method on your new class, which the game engine will use to get your move each turn.
 The current game board will be passed to you as a parameter, on which you must make your desired move and then return the new board.
 The game engine checks to make sure that all moves made are valid.

+You can determine which player you are using the <code>getOpponentBoardValue()</code> method implemented on the Player class.
+This returns a <code>BoardValue</code> enum which is defined in <i>utilities.cpp</i>.
+Your opponents board value is also available.

 ```c++
 class Player